-Noncooperative Migration of Execution Context in Java Virtual Machines
+Asynchronous Migration of Execution Context in Java Virtual Machines

-Kazuyuki Shudo Yoichi Muraoka
+Kazuyuki Shudo, Yoichi Muraoka

-School of Science and Engineering, Waseda University, 3-4-1 Okubo, Shinjuku-ku, Tokyo 169-8555, JAPAN {shudoh,muraoka}@muraoka.info.waseda.ac.jp http://www.muraoka.info.waseda.ac.jp/
+School of Science and Engineering, Waseda University, 3-4-1 Okubo, Shinjuku-ku, Tokyo 169-8555, Japan

+Abstract

-Abstract.
-The migration of the execution context has been applied to remote execution and mobile agents, and noncooperative migration can be applied to even more applications, such as load balancing.
-We have therefore designed a system for the migration of Java threads, one that allows noncooperative and heterogeneous migration of the execution context of the running code.
+The migration of the execution context has been applied to remote execution and mobile agents, and asynchronous migration can be applied to even more applications, such as load balancing.
+We have therefore designed a system for the migration of Java threads, one that allows asynchronous and heterogeneous migration of the execution context of the running code.
 This paper describes an overview of the system, the problems we have faced in designing its facilities, and the results of preliminary evaluations of it performance.